 Further positions include instruction on non-Western instruments in our Ethnomusicology labs, such as Music of Japan, Music of East Asia, Music of the Caribbean, Music of Bali, etc.

-Basic Qualifications: BA or equivalent international degree in Music, or 5 years of professional experience by date of application.
+Minimum Basic Qualifications Required by time of application: MA, or equivalent international degree, or 5 years of professional experience by date of application.

 Please note: The use of a lecturer pool does not guarantee that an open position exists.
 See the review date specified in AP Recruit to learn whether the department is currently reviewing applications for a specific position.
 If there is no future review date specified, your application may not be considered at this time.

 We are not able to sponsor visas or pay for costs associated with visas, and pay for any moving expenses.